Q:Are you affiliated with a church? A: No. We are an independent non profit organization.

 >Q: Are there a required number of educational days/hours? >A: In the state of California, there are no required number of educational hours for private school students, however, Grace and Glory Academy requires that all students complete between 155-175 educational “school days” (including field trips) per academic year.

->Q: Who should NOT apply for Grace and Glory Academy? >A: Families who do not agree with the Academy Statement of Faith, Families that want to practice unschooling, Parents that are not available to oversee their student’s academics, Parents that are not able to respectfully submit to leadership.
+>Q: Who should NOT apply to join our schools? >A: Families who do not agree with the Statement of Faith, Families that want to practice unschooling, Parents that are not available to oversee their student’s academics, Parents that are not able to respectfully submit to leadership.